 Ideal use case: Companies with large VoC budgets that need help turning customer feedback and satisfaction metrics into visual customer experience insights.

 Canny offers a public voting board that connects to a visual roadmap.
 It helps companies find out what their customers are asking for.
 Like Savio, Canny shows you how much revenue is tied to a given feature request, which allows you to more effectively prioritize.
 In addition to the public voting board, they offer a public roadmap feature that allows you to show your customers what you're planning to build next.

-Canny price: Starts at $50 for up to 100 tracked users with a 14-day free trial to get you started.
+Canny price: Starts at $400/m with a 14-day free trial to get you started.

-Ideal use case: Canny is best for companies that need basic feature request segmentation and who also want to provide a visual roadmap for their customers.
+Ideal use case: Canny is best for companies that need a public voting board and visual roadmap for their customers.